Borde Hill Garden

 This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews as part of our industry-leading trust & safety standards.
 Read our transparency report to learn more.

+So pleased that the fairies, trail, and all that we have to offer were such a success for your family day out.
 We plan the trail with great enthusiasm and effort and the book at the end is a key part of what we like to offer.
 Thank you for your great review.

 Written September 5, 2020